mpanighetti/dnd5e-rhythmancy/docs/ch-5-rhythmancy-spells.md

 **Components:** V, S, M (a Musical Instrument worth 1+ GP)\
 **Duration:** Concentration, up to 1 minute

 You perform a melody that repels the walking dead from your immediate vicinity.
 When an undead creature enters the spell's area of effect for the first time on a turn or starts their turn there, they must make a Wisdom saving throw.
 On a failed save, a creature is Frightened of you for the duration of the spell, or until they leave the spell's area of effect.
-Creatures that are normally immune to being Frightened have advantage on this saving throw but are otherwise not immune to the Frightened condition caused by this spell.
-Creatures that are immune to being Turned are not affected by this spell.
+Creatures that are normally immune to being Frightened have Advantage on this saving throw but are otherwise not immune to the Frightened condition caused by this spell.
+Creatures that are immune to Turn Undead are not affected by this spell.

 On each of your turns, you must use a Magic action to continue playing the song.
 The spell ends if you don't take this Magic action by the end of your turn.